-As is evident from the above list, HBOT can be helpful in many conditions.
-Depending on the presenting condition, certain testing may be ordered to better ascertain whether or not HBOT would be a viable option.
-These tests may include an EEG and/or a SPECT scan.
+As is evident from the above list, HBOT can be helpful in many health problems.
+Depending on the presenting condition, specific testing may be ordered to ascertain whether or not HBOT would be a viable option.
+These tests may include an EEG, a SPECT scan or both.
 Following a review of those test results, the doctor will prepare a customized treatment plan.

 Results from treatments vary from individual to individual.
-Some may see dramatic results; others may see less miraculous improvements, yet still gain benefit.
+Some may see dramatic results; others may see less miraculous improvements, yet still, gain benefit.
 Many CP patients treated with HBOT regain their ability to swallow, and therefore no longer need to use a feeding tube.
-Others may once again recognize family members, or regain their ability to communicate, a blessing for many.
+Others may once again recognize family members or restore their ability to communicate, a blessing for many.

-Still there are some cases that do not respond to HBOT.
+Still, some cases that do not respond to HBOT.
 It is therefore imperative to establish the possibility of recovery using one of the diagnostic tools described.
-It is important to understand that HBOT only helps re-awaken or 'jump-start' the damaged brain.
-Once awakened, the brain needs to be retrained in order to function optimally.
-Therefore, many adjunctive therapies, such as EEG Neurofeedback, physical therapy and speech therapy must be utilized.
-In fact, some may only notice improvements once the brain gets this retraining.
-Significant strides in progress of therapy can occur after HBOT.
+It is essential to understand that HBOT only helps re-awaken or 'jump-start' the damaged brain.
+Once awakened, the brain must be retrained to function optimally.
+Therefore, many adjunctive therapies, such as EEG Neurofeedback, physical therapy, and speech therapy are necessary.
+Some may only notice improvements once the brain gets this retraining.
+Significant strides in progress of adjunctive therapies can occur after HBOT.